teaminkling/refresh-21/content/blog/trixynetex-week-17-9d88.md

 ## Artist's Notes

+Week: 17

 Alternative title - I had an idea, but I suck at timing

 So you all remember @papapastry's week 7 song?
 Well I was do, and I was gonna do a cover, but instead I made a cover... still plan to make a cover

-Also, I am still learning clipstudio (Pumpka, I blame you entirely) So the actual piece: I've been thinking about that damn red panda since
+Also, I am still learning clipstudio (Pumpka, I blame you entirely) So the actual piece: I've been thinking about that damn red panda since week 7!
+What's his deal, who is he?
+When will the anime come out!

+but in all seriousness, I have had so much fun with this challenge!
+And I will make , wanna keep this insanity going!

 ## Social Media